- ISRAEL ||

 Celebrate Pride in Tel Aviv: Featuring the Offer Nissim Concert.

 If you're planning on attending the Pride parade, keep in mind that you won't be able to bring alcohol inside.
-Also we decided to sell our ticket on ticketswap for the Offer Nissim concert (they were around 85 euro each) once we realised the location was the same where they do the concert the day of the pride and we are not huge fan of his music anyway.
+Also, we decided to sell our ticket on Ticketswap for the Offer Nissim concert (they were around 85 euro each) once we realized the location was the same where they do the concert the day of the pride, and we are not huge fan of his music anyway.
 Consider attending the other parties, like BEEF, but really don't make pride your main reason for visiting the country and funneling all of your money into it, as there are much better uses for your money...read on.

 Experience the Best of Jerusalem and the Dead Sea: Day Trips.